 To learn more about the history of the House of Habsburg, visit Schönbrunn Palace to experience first-hand the extravagant lifestyle that the royal family had in their glorious times.
 This is the main summer residence of the Habsburg rulers.
 The palace is built in Rococo style with 1,441 rooms and gardens that rival the Palace of Versailles in France.

-Currently, only 40 rooms are opened to public eyes, include the Blue Chinese Salon, Marie Antoinette Room, Franz Joseph’s study, and Oval Cabinet.
+Currently, only 40 rooms are open to the public eyes, including the Blue Chinese Salon, Marie Antoinette Room, Franz Joseph’s study, and Oval Cabinet.
 More, the galleries showcase some of the most valuable crown jewels of Vienna; check out the garden, gloriette, Tiergarten (and yes, they have Koala there!), and Wagenburg. an important figure worth mentioning is Sisi, the Empress Elisabeth of Austria, who had stunning beauty and a longing for freedom and independence.
 There is no better place to start exploring the life of this fascinating woman than the Schönbrunn Palace.

 Check out: The Versailles Travel Guide